 The answer is simple.
-Usually child’s behavior is a direct reflection of the relationships in the family.
-Phobias, frequent illnesses or violent behavior is not taken by the child out of nowhere.
+Usually child’s behaviour is a direct reflection of the relationships in the family.
+Phobias, frequent illnesses or violent behaviour is not taken by the child out of nowhere.
 And then, if the parents are not part of the counselling process, my work comes to nothing.

-If I help the child to change his/her behavior, anyway coming back into the old system (the family), he/she regains old thinking and reacting templates.
+If I help the child to change his/her behaviour, anyway coming back into the old system (the family), he/she regains old thinking and reacting templates.

-The true is that family for some reasons needs destructive child’s behavior.
-Usually, due to child problem, adults solve their relationships difficulties (though not doing it consciously).
+The true is that family for some reasons needs destructive child’s behaviour.
+Usually, due to child's problem, adults solve their relationships difficulties (though not doing it consciously).